Eric Massa: Sexual harassment allegations and resignation from Congress

 Massa later claimed that there was a conspiracy to remove him from Congress "because he had voted against overhauling health care."
 Massa placed specific blame for his resignation on White House Chief of Staff Rahm Emanuel, stating that Emanuel "is the son of the devil's spawn...
 He is an individual who would sell his mother to get a vote.
 He would strap his children to the front end of a steam locomotive."
 Massa also commented on the following alleged confrontation with Emanuel in the congressional gym locker room: "I am sitting there showering, naked as a jaybird, and here comes Rahm Emanuel, not even with a towel wrapped around his tush, poking his finger in my chest, yelling at me because I wasn't going to vote for the president's budget...
 He goes there to intimidate members of Congress...
 He's hated me since day one, and now he wins.
 He'll get rid of me, and this bill will pass."
-A Democratic spokesperson denied the existence of the alleged conspiracy.
+A Democratic spokesperson denied the existence of the alleged conspiracy to remove Massa over his position on health care.

 On March 10, 2010, The Washington Post reported that Massa was under investigation for allegations that he had groped multiple male staffers working in his office.
 The Post reported:

 The freshman Democrat told Fox News Channel host Glenn Beck that "not only did I grope [a staffer], I tickled him until he couldn't breathe," then said hours later on CNN's "Larry King Live" that "it is not true" that he groped anyone on his staff.

 He told Beck that he resigned from the House because he made the mistake of "getting too familiar with my staff" members, but he told King that he left primarily for health reasons.
 Massa, 50, has survived non-Hodgkin's lymphoma, but he said he is afraid that he is facing his "third major cancer-recurrence scare."

 In his interview with Beck, the married Massa acknowledged that he shared a Washington residence with several unmarried male staffers as a cost-saving measure.